Steve Berke: The International Church of Cannabis

 In 2015, Berke was in Denver for the Cannabis Cup on the 4/20 weekend when he noticed a church that was for sale.
 Berke bought the church with his parents, originally with the intention to turn it into condos or rental apartments.
 Then his friends suggested he keep it as a church and build a community around the spiritual benefits of cannabis.

 Berke and others established Elevation Ministries, the religious nonprofit organization behind the church, in September 2016.
 Then they founded the International Church of Cannabis as a religious organization using cannabis as a sacrament and adhering to no specific dogma.

 The Denver church was converted into the chapel headquarters and opened its doors on April 20, 2017.
 An amendment banning cannabis consumption in churches was submitted to the Colorado House of Representatives on the same day and rejected as an unconstitutional restriction on religion.

+The Church is open to the public and offers a daily light show and meditation called "Beyond" which has become the highest rated tourist attraction in Denver.
+Beyond is a guided meditation that utilizes cutting edge lights and lasers which are 3D mapped to the mural on the ceiling of the church.

+Munchie's Pizza Club

+Berke opened Munchie's Pizza Club, a dog-friendly "1980s style pizzeria" in April 2021 in Fort Lauderdale, Florida, with the kitchen being supervised by Fort Lauderdale based executive chef, Todd Erickson, the first Floridian chef to beat Bobby Flay on the Food Network television show "Beat Bobby Flay."
+The restaurant was named after Berke's service dog Munchie, who is also a TikTok star.